 Insurance is a double-edged sword: it's great to have, but using it can have expensive consequences.
 Keep your auto insurance costs down by avoiding citations or at-fault accidents, which will drastically raise your already-high rates.
-Citations for violations such as DUI or racing (on average the most expensive citations) raise insurance premiums at least 40%.
+Citations for violations such as DUI or racing — two of the most expensive citations — raise insurance premiums at least 40%.
 Many insurance companies offer a good driver discount, which depends on maintaining a clean driving record.

 Telematics, also known as usage-based insurance, uses in-car devices that monitor your driving habits to help determine your premium.
 Insurance companies use rating factors that are and aren't directly related to your driving record, such as credit score and age.
 So, if you're a safe teenage driver, consider this in-car system as a way to show your true self to your insurance company.
 Here are some companies that offer usage-based insurance options.

 |State Farm's Drive Safe and Save||Up to 15%|